olivierfriard/boris_docs/index.rst

     Activate a sound signal after every keypress event

 **Embed media player**
-    This option allows the user to detach from the main window or embed the media player in the main window. + On Mac OS X the media player can not be detached from main window.
+    This option allows the user to detach from the main window or embed the media player in the main window.
+    On Mac OS X the media player can not be detached from main window.

 **Alert if focal subject is not set**
     If this option is activated BORIS will show an alert box if no focal subject is selected

+.. _tracking cursor position:

+**Tracking cursor above current event**
+    Check this box to position the tracking cursor above the current event in events list table.

 Frame-by-frame mode